preloadA woman standing on top of a moor-covered hill with a view of mountain peaks in the distance.

 3. Yorkshire Dales

-In the thick of things in Hawes, and close to the Wensleydale Creamery, this country house hotel is a time capsule of costume drama decor, with ornate rooms and beautiful gardens married with here-and-now hospitality.
+In the thick of things in Hawes, and close to the Wensleydale Creamery, is Simonston Hall Hotel.
+It’s a time capsule of costume drama decor, with ornate rooms and beautiful gardens married with here-and-now hospitality.

 4. Northumberland

-There’s plenty of daytime activity too, from mountain biking to canoeing and kayaking, but my money is on late nights scoping out nocturnal creatures like barn owls, foxes and badgers, plus marvelling at all manner of moons and the Milky Way.
+There’s plenty of daytime activity too, from mountain biking to canoeing and kayaking, but my money is on late nights scoping out nocturnal creatures like barn owls, foxes and badgers.
+You can also marvel at all manner of moons and the Milky Way.

 5. North Coast 500